Treatment for Gum Disease In Lynnwood, WA

 Call our Office at (425) 742-9609 Today!

-There Are Two Crucial Phases Of Gum Disease That All Patients Should Be Aware Of.
+There Are Two Phases Of Gum Disease That Everyone Should Be Aware Of.

 Gingivitis is the first phase of gum disease that is caused by poor dental hygiene.
 If you notice that the gums around your teeth are swollen, red, tender, sometimes even receding or bleed easily, you may be at risk of gingivitis.
 Gingivitis is often left unnoticed by patients but is easily recognized by dental professionals.
 One clue that you might have gingivitis is your gums bleed easily upon brushing and flossing.
 If your gums bleed on their own, you should schedule an appointment to see your dentist right away to ensure optimal oral health.